Sadiev1998/Sadiev1998.github.io/content/authors/admin/_index.md

 ---
 <h1>Biography</h1>

 I am a PhD student working on optimization for machine learning and federated learning at King Abdullah University of Science and Technology (KAUST), advised by [Peter Richtárik](https://richtarik.org/).
+Before that, I completed both my undergraduate and graduate degrees  in applied mathematics and physics at [Moscow Institute of Physics and Technology (MIPT)](https://mipt.ru/english/), where I was supervised by [Alexander Gasnikov](https://scholar.google.com/citations?user=AmeE8qkAAAAJ&hl=en).